Location: Rome, Italy

 Date: 28-30 November 2019 (please plan to arrive by 14.00 on 28/11)

-Topic: ‘Q’ (as in Quality): engaging quality in theological education in the European Higher Education Area
+Topic: ‘Q’ (as in Quality): engaging quality in theological education in the European Higher Education Area and in the global ICETE network

 To register please use the Registration Form at the end of this page.